-These are the plans carried though the private sector of the insurance industry.
-Even when you are signed up for a Medicare Advantage Plan you are sill enrolled in Medicare so no need to try and enroll in both.
+These are the plans carried through the private sector of the insurance industry.
+Even when you are signed up for a Medicare Advantage Plan you are still enrolled in Medicare so no need to try and enroll in both.

 These companies are contracted, and the plans they offer can be different from one carrier to the next.
 You still receive the same basic coverages as each plan includes the coverages in Part A and Part B, but the plans can come with some additional coverages such as:

 - Prescription Rx Coverage.
 (If you have a Medicare Advantage Plan with Rx coverage, you will probably not need to purchase the Rx Medicare Plan D).

 - Wellness Programs.

 - Hearing Care such as testing and hearing aids.